straysheep-dev/packer-configs/ubuntu-2204-desktop/README.md

 - `ubuntu-2204.pkr.hcl` is a "template" containing all of the packer, source, and build blocks referencing the `variables.pkr.hcl` file.
 - `variables.pkr.hcl` defines all of the unique values to build the VM.

+### Ansible

-There are two files you may want to modify under `ansible/`.
+There are three files you may want to modify under `ansible/`.

 - `pwfile` contains "password123", and unlocks vault.txt
 - `vault.txt` is an Ansible vault that contains user1's password of "ubuntu"
+- `playbook.yml` contains the roles to run, you can modify these or simply not use them at all; the variables.pkr.hcl still installs a minimal desktop by default

 Create and edit a vault ([you will need Ansible installed](https://github.com/straysheep-dev/ansible-configs?tab=readme-ov-file#setup)):